einbahnstrasse/Goldford-MTEC1003/index.markdown

 <a id="disable"></a>
 ### XII.
 Course Accommodations for Students with Disabilities
 In order to receive disability-related academic accommodations students must first be registered with the Student Support Services Program (SSSP).
 Students who have a documented disability or suspect they may have a disability are invited to set up an appointment with Ms. Linda Buist, the program manager of SSSP (Phone: 718–260–5143, e-mail: <a href="mailto:buist@citytech.cuny.edu">buist@citytech.cuny.edu</a>).
 If you have already registered with SSSP, please provide your professor with the course accommodation form and discuss your specific accommodation with him/her/them.

+### A Note on City Tech’s Counseling Center
+The Counseling Services Center supports the educational, emotional and career development of City Tech students by providing opportunities for skill development, counseling and referrals that address obstacles to success.
+The Center is currently available to students remotely.
+For questions and appointments, contact the Center at <a href="mailto:counseling@citytech.cuny.edu">counseling@citytech.cuny.edu</a> or 718-260-5030.

 * * *